Top Shows

 Aladdin

-Aladdin, a quick-witted hero from Agrabah, embarks on new adventures with his fiancee Princess Jasmine, pet monkey Abu, Magic Carpet, greedy parrot Iago, and his best friend, the semi-cosmic Genie.
+Aladdin, the clever hero of Agrabah, continues his adventures with the help of his fiancee Princess Jasmine, his pet monkey Abu, Magic Carpet, Iago the greedy parrot, and of course his best friend the semi-cosmic Genie.

 Animaniacs